codefortulsa/oscn/README.md

 - counts: returns of list of count dicts found in a case.
 Keys include 'description' of the count.
 If available 'violation' and 'disposed' are added.
 - judge: returns a string of the judge's name
-- parties: returns a list of objects that look like this: {'name': 'Some Name', 'type': 'Description'}
+- parties: returns a list of dicts with these keys: name, type
 - docket: returns a list of rows in a docket
 - events: returns a list of rows in the event table
-- attorneys: returns a list of strings found in the attorney table
+- attorneys: returns a list of dicts with these keys: name, address, and representing
 - issues: returns a list of dicts with issue information.
 Includes a 'dispositions' key with a list of dicts with disposition details.

 ### oscn.find (experimental)